markuplint/markuplint/packages/@markuplint/rules/src/no-default-value/README.md

 ---
-description: Disallow to specify the default value
 id: no-default-value
+description: Warn when it specifies the default value to the attribute.
 category: style
 severity: warning
 ---